 The CQI and the Panel members will remain constantly aware of, and will appropriately manage any possible conflicts of interest or loyalty.

 The CQI is delighted to have the following experts on the Research Advisory Panel:

-During his 50-year career, Nigel Croft has held senior executive and non-executive management positions at a number of global organisations in the quality, conformity assessment and sustainability arena.
+During her 50-year career, Estelle has held senior executive and non-executive management positions at a number of global organisations including the IT, energy, financial services and technical & professional services sectors.

 Professor Dr Michele Cano